 When you choose a cleaning product, the best question to ask yourself is – is it safe to apply to your own skin?
 Because anything that is too harsh on you will also be too harsh for your pleather.
 Harsh products will dry it out and cause its surface to break.

-If you have it, the safest product to use is a leather cleaner when your product becomes dirty.
+If you have it, the safest product to use is a natural leather cleaner when your product becomes dirty.
 If you don’t have a leather cleaner, just dab a soft cloth with warm water and wash up liquid.
-Make sure to wring the cloth dry so as not to have dripping water on your pleather.
-Finish it off by wiping it again with a dry cloth.
+Make sure to wring the damp cloth dry so as not to have dripping water on your pleather.
+Finish it off by wiping it again with a dry cloth and allowing it to air dry.

 Always remember that mild, regular cleaning is the best way to take care of your pleather.
 And not only do it when it gets stained.